epsilon537/boxlambda/_drafts/dfx.markdown

 The Goal: Dynamically Loading Application-Specific Gateware-Assists
 -------------------------------------------------------------------
-The goal of adding DFX support to BoxLambda is to give BoxLambda software applications the ability to dynamically load an application-specific gateware component into the SoC's *Virtual Socket 0 (VS0)* placeholder component.
+The goal of adding DFX support to BoxLambda is to enable BoxLambda software applications to dynamically load an application-specific gateware component into the SoC's *Virtual Socket 0 (VS0)* placeholder component.
 The intent is that this component acts as a gateware-assist for the software application.

-At a later stage, I would like to extend DFX support in BoxLambda to allow applications to dynamically select which sound and graphics subsystem to use, including the ability to switch to application-specific sound and graphics.
+At a later stage, I plan to extend DFX support in BoxLambda to allow applications to dynamically select which sound and graphics subsystem to use, including the ability to switch to application-specific sound and graphics.

 The Demo: Dynamically Loading the J1B core and Booting SwapForth
 ----------------------------------------------------------------

-J1B is a 32-bit, minimum instruction set stack processor.
+J1B is a 32-bit, minimal instruction set stack processor.
 It's one of the supported host CPUs of the [SwapForth](https://github.com/jamesbowman/swapforth) environment.

 To demonstrate DFX support in BoxLambda, I created a test program called **dfx_test** that loads a J1B core into the SoC's *Virtual Socket 0* and then boots the SwapForth run-time firmware image on this core, presenting the user with a Forth REPL.